pinojs/pino/docs/transports.md

 used (or other CPUs).

 One consequence of this methodology is that "error" logs do not get written to `stderr`.
-However, since Pino logs are in a parseable format, it is possible to use tools like [pino-tee][pino-tee] or [jq][jq] to work with the logs.
+However, since Pino logs are in a parsable format, it is possible to use tools like [pino-tee][pino-tee] or [jq][jq] to work with the logs.
 For example, to view only logs marked as "error" logs: